 Bethel, to the place where his tent had been at the beginning, between Bethel and Ai, 4to the place of the altar which he had made there at first.
-And there Abram called on the name of the LORD.
-5Lot also, who went with Abram, had flocks and herds and tents.
-Now the land was not able to support them, that they might dwell together, for their possessions were so great that they could not dwell together.
-And there was strife between the herdsmen of Abram's livestock and the herdsmen of Lot's livestock.
-The Canaanites and the Perizzites then dwelt in the land.
-So Abram said to Lot, "Please let there be no strife between you and me, and between my herdsmen and your herdsmen; for we are brethren.
-'Is not the whole land before you?
+And there Abram called on the name of the LORD, 5Lot also, who went with Abram, had flocks and herds and tents, 6Now the land was not able to support them, that they might dwell together, for their possessions were so great that they could not dwell together.
+7And there was strife between the herdsmen of Abram's livestock and the herdsmen of Lot's livestock, The Canaanites and the Perizzites then dwelt in the land.
+8So Abram said to Lot, "Please let there be no strife between you and me, and between my herdsmen and your herdsmen; for we are brethren.
+9Is not the whole land before you?
 Please separate from me.
-If you take the left, then I will go to the right; or, if you go to the right, then I will go to the left."
+If you right; or, if you go to the right, then I will go to the left."

-10And Lot lifted his eyes and saw all the plain of Jordan, that it was well watered everywhere (before the LORD destroyed Sodom and Gomorrah) like the garden of the LORD, like the land of Egypt as you go toward

-Zoar.
-"Then Lot chose for himself all the plain of Jordan, and Lot journeyed east.
+10And Lot lifted his eyes and saw all the plain of Jordan, that it was well watered everywhere (before the LORD destroyed Sodom and Gomorrah) like the garden of the LORD, like the land of Egypt as you go toward Zoar.
+11Then Lot chose for himself all the plain of Jordan, and Lot journeyed east.
 And they separated from each other.
-"Abram dwelt in the land of Canaan, and Lot dwelt in the cities of the plain and pitched his tent even as far as Sodom.
+12Abram dwelt in the land of Canaan, and Lot dwelt in the cities of the plain and pitched his tent even as far as Sodom.